Indiawaali Maa: Plot

-It follows a heartwarming story around the relationship of mother and son – Kaku and Rohan.
-And the son's controversial romance.
+It follows a story around the relationship of mother and son, Kaku and Rohan and the son's controversial romance.

 Rohan and Cheenu return to India from New York after Rohan becomes a defaulter for a loan with his business not faring well there and stay in Bangalore.
 Unaware of his situation, Kaku visits him showing her motherly love for him while Cheenu wants her to go back as she doesn't like to live with her mother-in-law as a joint family and expresses it to Rohan who disagrees.
 Hearing this, Kaku is heartbroken.
 Soon, Cheenu realizes how true Kaku is and her motherly love.
 Cheenu discovers that she is pregnant and on the other side Rohan is getting calls for his loan and his office is taken from him.
 Rohan has no money to fulfill even regular home supplies and starts to send his mother as a cook and maid for money to his friends house and other connections.

 On discovering that Rohan takes money for Kakus work she is heartbroken yet continues her work to help Rohan.
 But then Cheenu finds out about this and is extremely angry with Rohan.
 Meanwhile, Rohan is arrested for not paying his debt of 2 crores within the stipulated time.
 Kaku and cheenu are shocked to learn about such a huge loan amount and kaku slaps rohan for lying to her about the loan amount.
 Cheenu is left heartbroken and wanders absent mindedly on the roads when she bumps into her childhood friend Akshay.
 Akshay helps Rohan to be released from the jail but somehow Rohan doesn't seem to like Akshay.
 Conflicts start between Rohan and Cheenu when Akshay enters in their lives.
 Rohan is jealous of Akshay.
 It is later unfolded that Akshay liked Cheenu and had even proposed her marriage.
 But Cheenu had politely refused because she loved Rohan.
 Rohan hadn't forgotten that and continues to harbour hatred for Akshay in his heart.